sierramancia/sierramancia.github.io/_posts/2023-12-12-lampshades.markdown

 ## Design

-I wanted my lampshades to have a series of cascading terraces like this:
+I wanted to make curcular lampshades with the same pleated pattern, and a series of cascading terraces like this:

 <p align="center">
     <img src="/assets/lampshades/1.png">